Renda02/Meta-Tokens-API/README.md

-# Meta-Tokens-API
+# Tokenization

+## Retrying payments with Meta Tokens

+With Meta Tokens, you can collect existing tokens from shoppers, ranked by their chances of completing a successful transaction.
+Using this method, you can try payment with the highest-ranking token, and if it fails, you can retry payment with the second-ranking token.
+In addition, this allows you to share tokens across multiple shops under the same company.

+Tokenization is a process of replacing sensitive data with non-sensitive data.

-The metatoken is a collection of a shopper's existing tokens, ranked according to how likely they lead to a successful transaction (based on our machine learning algorithm).
+A metatoken is a collection of a shopper's existing tokens, ranked according to how likely they lead to a successful transaction (based on our machine learning algorithm).

+### Benefits of tokenization

+- Increase revenues for businesses, especially those with subscription models.
+- Let users share across multiple shops under the same company.
+- Offer more secure payment.
+- Reuse of meta-token in retried payment.

 ### Authentication